jsrozner/obsidian-tab-shifter/README.md

 # Tab shifter

+This is a tab navigating plugin that behaves similarly to those in code editors.

+As of V2 it has two functionalities
+1. tab shifting  (v1 behavior unchanged)
-This is a tab shifting plugin that behaves similarly to tab-shifters in code editors.
-It has the same behavior as, e.g., the tab-shifter plugin for WebStorm.
+	- It has the same behavior as, e.g., the tab-shifter plugin for WebStorm.

-Tabs can be either moved to the previous or to the next "tab group".
+	- Tabs can be either moved to the previous or to the next "tab group".
+2. tab navigation: (v2 behavior, new)
+   - Enables, e.g., cmd+alt+arrow to be used to navigate pref/next among open tabs

 ## Caveats
 ### Unofficial API